godarklight/DarkMultiPlayer/README.md

 ###Connecting to a server
 The connection window will appear on the main menu.
 Type in a username, press add server, type in the details, and then hit add.
-A player token will be generated (At GameData/DarkMultiPlayer/Plugins/Data/token.txt) during the first DMP start.
-DMP registers your username to the server with this token.
-If you lose your token, you will no longer be able to connect to the server with that username until the server admin deletes you from Universe/Players/.
+A player keypair will be generated (At GameData/DarkMultiPlayer/Plugins/Data/private.txt) during the first DMP start.
+DMP registers your username to the server with this keypair.
+If you lose your keypair, you will no longer be able to connect to the server with that username until the server admin deletes you from Universe/Players/.

 ###Connecting, If you are also running a server
 If you are running the server locally, you will want to connect to 127.0.0.1/localhost.